 You can read the full article by clicking this link (opens in a new window)

-Much of the detail in the following pages comes from the Alpha (Operations) Log compiled by Col John Sale who was the Defence Advisor at the British High Commission in Nicosia.
-Additional material is courtesy of Michael Perritt-Young (Intelligence Officer) who compiled a document outlining the first eight weeks following the creation of the Truce Force.
-Many of the unique photographs are courtesy of Christopher Meynell (ADC to General Young).
+Much of the detail in the following pages comes from the log of the Alpha Net which was collated by Col John Sale, the Defence Advisor at the British High Commission in Nicosia.
+Michael Perrett-Young (Intelligence Officer) used these details to confirm events when describing the first eight weeks of the Truce Force.
+Many of the unique photographs are displayed with the kind permission of Christopher Meynell (ADC to General Young).

 Without this invaluable material, the events of December 1963 - March 1964 could not have been described with the same detail.